alright21/alright21.github.io/content/dev/mobile_dev_mymenu.md

 categories: dev
 ---

-Hei everyone!
+Hello everyone!
 Since I am working in mobile application security, I thought it wuld be a great idea to develop something, in order to see this world on the other side.
 I will probably won't use a lot of (or any at all) critical functionalities, but I hope it will help you to learn something about Android development in 2023.

 This is not my first Android app.
 In 2019, I developed a weather app for my dad: [MeteOrsago](https://github.com/alright21/MeteOrsago).
 It is quite simple but it was interesting to me because I learnt how to handle API data (from a plain TXT file 😅) and show them on screen.
 I was quite proud of it, but I stopped developing it after I completed the goal of the app: show weather data from my house's weather station, and other data related to my city and region in Italy.